cyfronet-fid/sat4envi/README.md

 The backend will seed db and GeoServer.
 It is normal that there are some errors in the backend's logs as there are gaps in the available data.
-However, the beginning of the data is quite clean, so you should see progress info when the seeder starts.
+However, the beginning of the `s4e-demo` data is quite clean, so you should see progress info when the seeder starts.

+If you're seeding `s4e-sync-1` there can also be some errors in the logs, however, most likely it is fine.
+Nevertheless, if you see S3ClientExceptions, or too many keys not found errors, you may need to evaluate if you have correct credentials.

 If you want to skip seeding db and GeoServer with products on subsequent runs add profile `skip-seed-products`, either by adding property: